Hazel Sive: Research

 As structure and function are closely allied, Sive also focuses on how three-dimensional structure of the brain is generated by the processes of morphogenesis.
-Sive first identified and named “basal constriction” as a cell-shape-change occurring during brain morphogenesis.
-In addition, she identified and named the process of “epithelial relaxation,” a cell-sheet-stretching process that occurs as brain ventricles form.
-Indeed, she pioneered use of zebrafish to study the brain ventricular system—cavities filled with cerebrospinal fluid (CSF) that form the body's “third circulation.”
+Sive first identified and named "basal constriction" as a cell-shape-change occurring during brain morphogenesis.
+In addition, she identified and named the process of "epithelial relaxation," a cell-sheet-stretching process that occurs as brain ventricles form.
+Indeed, she pioneered use of zebrafish to study the brain ventricular system—cavities filled with cerebrospinal fluid (CSF) that form the body's "third circulation."
 Using a unique drainage assay, Sive identified Retinol Binding Protein in the CSF as essential for survival of brain cells.

 Sive has a long-standing interest in neurodevelopmental disorders, including those relating to mental health.
 A great challenge is that these disorders often involve multiple genes, whose contributions to a disorder is frequently unclear.
 Sive pioneered zebrafish as a tool for probing gene function associated with autism spectrum disorders.
 Her group has identified genes that interact and contribute to brain dysfunction in the prevalent and serious 16p11.2 deletion syndrome, most recently implicating lipid metabolism in symptomatology.

 In running her eponymous lab, she is a faculty member in the Northeastern University Biology department.
 She was formerly a Member of the Whitehead Institute and joined the MIT faculty in 1991.
 The recipient of numerous awards, Sive was chosen as a Searle Scholar and received the National Science Foundation Young Investigator Award in 1992.

 In November 2021, she was elected as an AAAS Fellow.
 She received the recognition for fundamental discoveries advancing our understanding of early embryonic development, particularly the development of the nervous system in vertebrates, and for her leadership in teaching, mentoring, and diversity in higher education.

+In 2022, Sive was awarded an honorary doctorate in engineering from her alma mater, the University of the Witwatersrand.